sumit31raj/iPhone-photography-school/README.md

 - NPM >= 5
 - Node >= 8.5.x

-* : When install PHP >= 7.2.5, generally those modules will auto install and enable on system, but some time those modules will not install or enable on system due to server permission/setting issues so we need to install manually.
+(*) : When install PHP >= 7.2.5, generally those modules will auto install and enable on system, but some time those modules will not install or enable on system due to server permission/setting issues so we need to install manually.

-Make Sure Composer is intalled in system.
+Make Sure Composer is installed in system.

 ## Installation Process